VasiliuIonela/Poject-ITF-OpenCart/README.md

 *	Create and prioritize test cases.
 * Access to the testing environment is given: 	Username: demo | Password: demo
 * Cycle summary was created.
-* Test cases were added to the cycle summary.
+* Test cases were added to the [cycle summary](https://github.com/VasiliuIonela/Poject-ITF-OpenCart/blob/main/ZFJ-Cycles-06-05-2023.csv).
 * Preparing test data and ensuring it is properly loaded in the test environment.
 ## 1.6 Test Execution
-* Test cases are executed on the created test Cycle summary: [cycle_summary_execution.pdf]()
+* Test cases are executed on the created test Cycle summary: [cycle_summary]()
 * Bugs have been created based on the failed tests.
-The complete bug reports can be found here: [created_bugs.pdf]()
+The complete bug reports can be found here: [created_bugs]()
   * Full regression testing is needed after the bugs are fixed.
   ## 1.7 Test Completion
 * Exit criteria was evaluated and passed.